jonascheng/jonascheng.github.com/_posts/2016-05-19-cognito-with-unauthenticated-identities.md

 ---
 layout: post
-title: "Cognito with Unauthenticated Identities"
+title: "Cognito with Unauthenticated Identities in Javascript"
 image: '/assets/img/'
-description: "In this post, I will demo you how to use Cognito Identity Pool to authorize unauthenticated clients to invoke API Gateway"
+description: "In this post, I will demo you how to use Cognito Identity Pool to authorize unauthenticated clients to invoke API Gateway in Javascript"
 main-class: aws
 tags:
 - "identify pool"
 - "api gateway"
-- "lambda"
-- "serverless"
 - "cognito"
+- "javascript"
 categories: aws
-twitter_text: "Cognito with Unauthenticated Identities"
+twitter_text: "Cognito with Unauthenticated Identities in Javascript"
-introduction: "Use Cognito Identity Pool to authorize unauthenticated clients to invoke API Gateway"
+introduction: "Use Cognito Identity Pool to authorize unauthenticated clients to invoke API Gateway in Javascript"
 ---

 # Pain Point